basilfx/Course-HardwareSecurity/README.md

 ## Installation

 * Clone this repository
 * For both Rental* folders, import the source in Eclipse.
+The RentalCarTerminal project is a normal Java 1.6 project, the RentalCarApplet a JavaCard project.
 * For the RentalCarTerminal, add the JUnit 4 library and all JARs under the `lib/` folder.
 * For the RentalCarApplet, set the applets AID.
 The First AID is `01 02 03 04 05 06 06`, the sub AID is `01 02 03 04 05 06 06 01`